vklachkov/windows-dwin-updater/README.md

 http://forum.dwin.com.cn/forum.php?mod=viewthread&tid=4084&extra=page%3D1

-The disadvantage of such a solution is the absence of the source code of the program for windows, as well as the binary, which must be pre-filled via a USB flash drive
+The disadvantage of such a solution is the absence of the source code of the program for windows, as well as the binary, which must be flashed using sd card

 ### OS Update